 Hamrick, 58 and a 1980 MU graduate, was named to the AD post on July 20, 2009.
 He wasted no time in reaching out to former Herd letter winners, alumni and friends of MU to build a consensus on what Thundering Herd supporters sought in the program.
 The response has been strong.

 He brought in Coach Doc Holliday to transform the football program, and the Herd has won four bowls in the past five seasons.
 Marshall finished 10-4 in 2013 and then won its first Conference USA title in 2014, finishing 13-1 and No. 22/23 in the final national polls.
 The Herd went 10-3 in 2015 and is the only Group of Five program with three consecutive seasons of 10 or more wins.

-In men’s basketball, Hamrick brought in popular alumnus and MU Hall of Famer Dan D’Antoni from the NBA’s Los Angeles Lakers in April to re-energize a program that in 2011-12 made the National Invitation Tournament field for the first time since 1988.
-The women’s basketball team reached the quarterfinals of the WBI last March, the program’s first postseason bid since the 1997 NCAA Tournament.
+In men’s basketball, Hamrick brought in alumnus and MU Hall of Famer Dan D’Antoni from the NBA’s Los Angeles Lakers in April to re-energize a program that in 2011-12 made the National Invitation Tournament field for the first time since 1988.
+In 2015-16, the program achieved 12 regular season league wins for the first time since 2000-01 and set 14 C-USA, school and Henderson Center records.
+Under Hamrick hire Matt Daniel, the women’s basketball team reached the quarterfinals of the WBI in 2014-15, the program’s first postseason bid since the 1997 NCAA Tournament, and followed that with its first trip to the NIT last year.

 Under Hamrick’s watch, women’s basketball, swimming and men’s and women’s golf have gotten new head coaches, too.
 All of the Herd programs have gained more academic and financial support since Hamrick’s arrival, and their progress in the classroom and on the field is one of Hamrick’s core efforts and desires.